top of page

 The weight difference of the belayer should not exceed 20kg than the climber without using an extra friction device such as Eldridge ohm.

 WHY?
 Without extra friction you may lose control of the catch when the climber falls and be pulled into the wall and up into the first bolt.
-This is likely to injure the belayer and potentially cause them to let go of the break strand, which will injure the climber if using an ATC, rather than an assisted braking device like a gri-gri.
+This is likely to injure the belayer and potentially cause them to let go of the brake strand, which will injure the climber if using a standard tubular belay device (e.g., ATC).
+Assisted braking devices (e.g., gri-gri) help mitigate this concern.
+However, if the climber is much lighter than the belayer, then the belayer needs to be more proactive and jump up more when giving soft catches.

 Lead climbing